aimat-lab/gcnn_keras/README.md

 <a name="general"></a>
 # General

-The package in [gcnn](gcnn) contains several layer classes to build up graph convolution models.
+The package in [kgcnn](kgcnn) contains several layer classes to build up graph convolution models.
-Some common models in literature are implemented in literature.
+Some models are given as an example.
 A documentation is generated in [docs](docs).
+Any comments or suggestions are very welcome.

 <a name="installation"></a>
 # Installation